derduher/grunt-bust/README.md

 Type: `Array`
 Default value: `[]`

-an array of objects mapping pattern to filepath
+An array of objects mapping a pattern to a filepath

 #### options.prepend
 Type: `String`
 Default value: 'cbuster-'

-A string to insert before the md5 inserted into urls
+A string to insert before the md5 inserted into urls.
+This is handy for url rewrites;
+it gives the rewrite something predictable to search for.

 #### options.basePath
 Type: `String`
 Default value: ''

-Remove basepath from files you are trying to match against.
+Treat any files at basepath as if they are at the webroot.
+Eg. a basepath of `public` for a file `public/js/jquery.js` will cause the url `js/jquery.js` to match the file `public/js/jquery.js`

 #### options.baseDir
 Type: `String`